 Discuss mental health openly

-One way to break the taboo surrounding mental health is to not be afraid to broach the subject to members of your team.
+One way to break the taboo surrounding mental health in the workplace is to not be afraid to broach the subject to members of your team.
 It’s important to try and educate them on warning signs to look out for if someone appears to be struggling.
 Whenever you hold staff updates or company meetings bring up the subject to raise awareness within your team and let staff know of organisations that can help such as Samaritans and Mind.

 If you think someone in your team may be struggling, take them aside for a chat to ask them how they are and if there’s anything they need help with.
 A friendly conversation can be a real comfort to people that are struggling and may encourage them to open up.